 We very much enjoyed this long but gentle climb.
-At 10 kilometers, Tan Hill is the 5th longest of the 100 Greatest Cycling Climbs, Britain.
-And, Simon Warren stuck his landing on this one:
+At 10 kilometers, Tan Hill is the fifth longest of the 100 Greatest Cycling Climbs, Britain.
+And Simon Warren stuck his landing on this one:

-“The narrow, very well surfaced road, lying like a ribbon draped across a vast expanse of wild grass and gorse, is in many placs the only sign of man’s presence in the wilderness.”
-100 Greatest Cycling Climbs, A Road Cyclist’s Guide to Britain’s Hills, p.
-90.
+“The narrow, very well surfaced road, lying like a ribbon draped across a vast expanse of wild grass and gorse, is in many places the only sign of man’s presence in the wilderness” (100 Greatest Cycling Climbs, A Road Cyclist’s Guide to Britain’s Hills, p.
+90).

 Simon’s ribbon draped across wild grass.

 This climb is reeee-mote!
-Just you, the bike, the road and big open spaces.
+Just you, the bike, the road, and big open spaces.
 The climb itself is a piece of cake with many gradual rollers and averaging only 2% over its lengthy 10 kilometers.
-In fact, the steepest stretch is 1.8 kilometers averaging a mere 5.4% beginning at 5.2 kilometers.
-This great climb is more about a comfortable, relaxing peaceful ride than it is a workout of calorie burn.
+In fact, the steepest stretch is 1.8 kilometers averaging a mere 5.4%, beginning at 5.2 kilometers.
+This great climb is more about a comfortable, relaxing, and peaceful ride than it is a workout or calorie burner.

-We experienced a stunning rainbow towards the top of the climb.
+We experienced a stunning rainbow toward the top of the climb.